RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 - RS57444, RS55294, RS4903 - Fixed false “backup finished successfully” message when the backup failed due to restricted access to the backup destination

 ### Fixes on build #53
-- RS67829 - Fixed a bug that caused Modules' auxilary field not to get replicated between the primary and the replica shards.
-Appplicable for RediSearch, RedisGraph and RedisGears and happening only at following scenarios:
+- RS67829 - Fixed a bug that caused Modules' auxiliary field not to get replicated between the primary and the replica shards.
+Applicable for RediSearch, RedisGraph and RedisGears and happening only at following scenarios:
          - (A) On the destenation databases of a Replica Of upon a full sync operation
          - (B) Upon import operation